retypeapp/retype/feature-log.md

 ---
 # Feature Log

-Stay ahead with the latest and greatest from Retype!

-The **Feature Log** is your go-to source for all the powerful new features, enhancements, and innovations we're rolling out to make your documentation experience faster, smarter, and more elegant.

-Explore what's new, discover hidden gems, and see how Retype is constantly evolving to meet your needs.
+A running log of notable features added to Retype, with links to the relevant docs.

+For a complete list of changes in each release, see the [[Changelog]].

 !!!
-Do have a suggestion for a new feature in Retype?
-Please open an [issue](https://github.com/retypeapp/retype/issues) and let's chat. :icon-comment:
+Have a feature idea?
+Open an [issue](https://github.com/retypeapp/retype/issues) and let's chat. :icon-comment:
 !!!

-Please also check out the [[Changelog]] for a full summary of changes in each release.

 ---